OkayJosh/codematic/README.md

 # Star Wars Film API

-This project implements a RESTful API for retrieving information about Star Wars films and adding comments to them.
+This project implements a RESTful API([OPENAPI](https://codematicapi.onrender.com/docs/?format=openapi)) for retrieving information about Star Wars films and adding comments to them.
 The API uses data from the Star Wars API (SWAPI) and provides endpoints to get a list of films, add comments to films, and retrieve comments for a specific film.
 Additionally, it includes automated deployment to a cloud platform.

 ## Table of Contents